vmeoc/LLASTAKS/K8 deployment/Stage_Readme.md

 ## Objective

-This guide explains how to deploy a **minimal EKS cluster** on AWS using Terraform, with the **default VPC**, no add-ons, to prepare a basic Kubernetes environment.
+This guide explains how to deploy a **EKS cluster with 1 GPU node** on AWS using Terraform, with the **default VPC**, no add-ons, to prepare a basic Kubernetes environment.

 ---